grpc/proposal/A36-xds-for-servers.md

 result that can be hard-coded.
 This applies to `destination_port` which relies on `use_original_dst`.
 It also applies to `server_names`, `transport_protocol`, `application_protocols` which depend on `Listener.listener_filters`.

+While an always-failing matcher may be pruned and ignored when matching a new connection, it must still be checked when verifying that the most-specific matching logic is guaranteed to produce a unique result during Listener validation.

 ### Language-specifics